GuusKemperman/GuusKemperman.github.io/_posts/2024-10-08-visual-scripting.md

 For traversing the graph, I follow the execution links (the white lines), which indicate the order to execute nodes in.
 The output of these executed nodes are stored directly on a stack.
 Variables stored in this stack can be passed on to future nodes that need to be executed.

-Pure nodes, nodes without an execution link, are executed whenever it's output is required for another node.
-Because pure nodes do not modify the state of the world or engine, their results are cached; no need to call that function again until we run a impure node and the state of the world or engine changes.
+Pure nodes, nodes without an execution link, are executed whenever its output is required for another node.
+Because pure nodes do not modify the state of the world or engine, their results are cached; no need to call that function again until we run an impure node and the state of the world or engine changes.